-Today, the number of countries with violent conflicts is the highest it has been in 30 years, and one in four children across the globe lives in a country affected by conflict or disaster.
-In conflict-torn places like Libya, Somalia, Cameroon and Afghanistan, attacks on education and health facilities are disproportionately hurting children.
+Today, the number of countries with violent conflicts is the highest it has been in 30 years.
+One in four children across the globe lives in a country affected by conflict or disaster.
+In conflict-torn places like Libya, Somalia, Cameroon and Afghanistan, attacks on schools and health facilities are disproportionately harming children.

 For 70 years, UNICEF has looked after the children forced to live in some of the world's most dangerous places.
 When conflicts have destroyed children's homes, schools and the infrastructure they need to stay healthy and safe, UNICEF steps in to provide clean water, health care, nutrition, protection and learning opportunities.

-15,000 children under five die every day from preventable causes.
+An estimated 15,000 children under the age of 5 die every day from preventable causes.
 Meanwhile, 50 million displaced children are on the move today, creating serious health threats that can negatively impact their daily lives and their futures.

-UNICEF does whatever it takes to protect children’s health, employing tried and true interventions like immunization against diseases we can prevent to innovations like the drones being used to deliver medical supplies to rural Malawi.
-Last year, 65.7 million children received their DTP3/penta vaccines, protecting them from five life-threatening diseases — Diphtheria, Pertussis, Tetanus, Hepatitis B and Hib.
-41.3 million were vaccinated against measles.
+UNICEF does whatever it takes to protect children’s health, employing tried-and-true interventions like immunization against diseases we can prevent and innovations like the drones being used to deliver medical supplies to rural Malawi.
+Last year, 41.3 million children were vaccinated against measles and 65.7 million children received their DTP3 / penta vaccines, protecting them from five life-threatening diseases — diphtheria, pertussis, tetanus, hepatitis B and Hib.

 Giving to charities that manage child protection cases is one of the best ways to donate to children.
 535 million children — nearly 1 in 4 — live in countries affected by conflict or disaster, making them far more exposed to the threat of violence and psychological harm.
-But violations of children’s rights to protection don’t just occur in war zones or places hit by a natural disaster.
+But violations of a child's right to protection don’t just occur in war zones or places hit by a natural disaster.
 They occur in every country, cutting across ethnic and economic lines.

 Every seven minutes an adolescent is killed by an act of violence.
 If current rates prevail, more than 150 million girls will marry before their 18th birthday and 68 million more girls will undergo female genital mutilation by 2030.
 UNICEF protects children around the world from violence, exploitation and abuse by working with governments to develop policies that address the risks to children, promoting legislative protections and working on the ground to help children who’ve been assaulted, abused, exploited, trafficked or separated from their parents.
-In 2020, 1.5 million children and caregivers accessed mental health and psychosocial support.
+In 2020, UNICEF and partners helped 1.5 million children and caregivers access mental health and psychosocial support.

 Donating to support UNICEF’s water, sanitation and hygiene programs is a great way to have a significant impact on children’s health and the communities where they live.
 According to the World Health Organization, for every $1 invested in water and sanitation, there’s an average economic return of at least $4.
 Programs that help children and families maintain good hygiene are another truly cost-effective way to ward off disease and keep everyone — grownups and kids — in good health.

 Children can’t survive without proper nutrition, both before they are born and after.
-Tragically, though, every day, nearly 7,500 children under age five die from malnutrition.
+Tragically, though, every day, nearly 7,500 children under age 5 die from malnutrition.
 The numbers who are chronically malnourished are just as sobering.
-155 million children — about 1 in 4 worldwide — are chronically malnourished, a deadly condition if left untreated that raises the risks of infection, disease and long-term health risks.
+155 million children — about 1 in 4 worldwide — are chronically malnourished, raising the risks of infection, disease and long-term health risks.
 Children who are malnourished also have trouble learning, which over the long term can keep them from reaching their full potential.
-UNICEF safeguards nutrition from a child's first day of life by promoting breast-feeding, her first and best protection from illness and disease.
-UNICEF also provides pregnant women and children nutritional supplements and vitamins to keep babies and moms healthy before and after birth.
+UNICEF safeguards nutrition from a child's first day of life by promoting breastfeeding, her first and best protection from illness and disease.
+UNICEF also provides pregnant women and children with nutritional supplements and vitamins to keep babies and moms healthy before and after birth.
 In 2020, UNICEF treated 1.5 million children for severe acute malnutrition.

 UNICEF works hard to prevent the conditions that can tip a malnourished child into crisis.
-But for those who do become severely malnourished, UNICEF has the answer: therapeutic food, which can literally bring a child back to life.
+But for those who do become severely malnourished, UNICEF has the answer: Ready-to-Use Therapeutic Food, which can literally bring a child back to life.

 If you care about education, UNICEF works in 155 countries to give the most marginalized children the chance to learn.
-What's more, supporting education is one of the smartest investments you can make in a child.
-If all students in low-income countries left school with basic reading skills, an estimated 171 million people could be lifted out of poverty, which would be equivalent to a 12 per cent reduction in global poverty.
+What's more, supporting education is one of the smartest investments you can make to improve a child's life.
+If all students in low-income countries left school with basic reading skills, an estimated 171 million people could be lifted out of poverty, which would be equivalent to a 12 percent reduction in global poverty.